godotengine/godot-docs/contributing/documentation/docs_image_guidelines.rst

 Snip & Sketch program on Windows do not.
 For images that don't need editing, such as precise cropping or adding outlines, Squoosh can be used.
 `Squoosh <https://squoosh.app/>`_ is a converter developed by Google, is open source, and doesn't give Google any image rights by using it.
-There is also a experimental CLI version which can be found `here <https://github.com/GoogleChromeLabs/squoosh/tree/dev/cli>`_.

 If you already have an image editor such as GIMP, Krita or Photoshop installed it may have the ability to open an image then save it as a WebP file.